 ROSEN, GLOBAL INVESTOR COUNSEL, Encourages Rite Aid Corporation Investors to Secure Counsel Before Important Deadline in Securities Class Action – RAD

-NEW YORK, Nov.
-07, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Rite Aid Corporation (NYSE: RAD) between April 14, 2022 and September 28, 2022, both dates inclusive (the “Class Period”), of the important December 19, 2022 lead plaintiff deadline.
+NEW YORK, NY / ACCESSWIRE / November 12, 2022 / WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Rite Aid Corporation RAD between April 14, 2022 and September 28, 2022, both dates inclusive (the "Class Period"), of the important December 19, 2022 lead plaintiff deadline.

 SO WHAT: If you purchased Rite Aid securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.